danielanthonycollins/in-home/README.md

 ![Contact page](docs/features/other/contact-page.png)

 - The contact page is where the user can find multiple ways of contacting the store.
 - **Contact form**: The contact form allows the user a way of submitting a message to the store for a response.
 It requires a name, email, subject and enquiry message and once submitted, the form is sent to the In Home team's email address so they can assist the customer.
+If the user is already logged in, their email address is automatically entered for them.
 - **Contact details**: The contact page also features the company contact details, in case the user wishes to contact the store directly.

 ## **Future Enhancements**